 This Crock Pot Tomato Soup recipe features whole peeled tomatoes, onions, garlic, and a variety of warm spices and seasonings that come together to create a rich and flavorful bowl of delicious.
-With the help of your slow cooker, these ingredients simmer and blend together to create a mouth-watering dish that's perfect when you need some easy comfort food!
+With the help of your slow cooker, simmer and blend these ingredients together to create a mouth-watering dish that's perfect when you need some easy comfort food!

 Tomato soup is a classic dish that has been enjoyed by people all over the world for generations.
 It's a simple and delicious soup that's typically made with tomatoes, onions, garlic, and a variety of spices and seasonings.
 Tomato soup is known for its rich and tangy flavor, as well as its warm and comforting texture!